Chapter 4: Q33. (page 96)

 Explain why an enzyme can catalyze a chemical reaction involving just one enantiomer of a compound.

-List some functions of amino acid derivatives.
+List some covalent modifications of amino acids in proteins.

 What do you think about this solution?